vmware-archive/gp-r/HomePage.md

 CONTENT TBD

 ## <a name="parallelization"/> Verify parallelization
-Congratulations, you've just parellelized your first PL/R algorithm in GPDB.
+Congratulations, you've just parallelized your first PL/R algorithm in GPDB.
 Or have you?
-In this section we will describe 3 sanity check to ensure that your code is actually running in parallel.
+In this section we will describe 2 sanity checks to ensure that your code is actually running in parallel.

 We can quickly verify if a PL/R function is indeed running on all segment as follows: